 For many builds, wheel spacers are used for strictly aesthetic purposes.
 People use them to create an aggressive look by pushing the wheel out past the fenders.
 However, for those of us who are interested in lifting our Subaru, they can play an important role in fitting larger tires.

-If you own an early model Subaru, you may have noticed that the rear spring perch severely limits your ability to fit a larger tire.
+If you own a Subaru with macpherson style struts in the back, you may have noticed that the rear spring perch severely limits your ability to fit a larger tire.
 You’ll run out of clearance there before you even come close to the fenders.
 So in this situation, a spacer may allow you to get an additional 1-2 inches of tire stuffed inside your wheel well.

 “I’ve heard wheel spacers help with braking.
 Is this true?”

 No, but we’ll explain how they do help.
 For those of us running bigger tires, strong braking on a stock setup is a thing of the past.
 So you may want to upgrade to a bigger brake kit.
 However, your current wheels may not allow you to accommodate a bigger caliper.
-In some cases, a spacer can help pull the wheel safely away from the braking components and give you just enough room to safely install a more powerful set of pads, rotors, and calipers.
+A spacer can help pull the wheel safely away from the braking components and give you the room needed to install a more powerful set of pads, rotors, and calipers.

 Yes.
 Properly installed, high quality wheel spacers are perfectly safe to use.
 Notice the emphasis on properly installed, and high quality.
 You should never install a cheap wheel spacer on your vehicle, and you should never install them without properly torquing them down and making sure they’re flat against the hub.
 If you’re not sure how to safely install spacers, take your car to a professional or check with the manufacturer to find out how to put them on properly.
 You should also perform a torque check frequently.
 Whenever you have your tires rotated, just go ahead and give them a quick check to ensure optimal safety and performance.